-The Massachusetts Association of Consulting Planners was founded in the early 1970’s, this informal federation of planning consultants has been organized to promote the private sector of the planning profession, to improve planning services to both public and private clients, and to participate cooperatively with all planning groups and activities.
+The Consulting Planners of Massachusetts (CPM) was founded in the early 1970’s, this informal federation of planning consultants has been organized to promote the private sector of the planning profession, to improve planning services to both public and private clients, and to participate cooperatively with all planning groups and activities.
 Professional planning practitioners generally fall into four categories as follows: those employed by public agencies such as cities, towns, regions, and the Commonwealth; those whose principal activity is the teaching of planning at the graduate or undergraduate level; those employed by private organizations in a professional planning role; and those employed by, or engaged as, private planning consultants.
-The Massachusetts Association of Consulting Planners is comprised of individuals and firms whose staff, or a major division thereof, are engaged in private professional planning consulting.
-By joining the Association, members subscribe to both a Code of Professional Objectives and a Code of Professional Conduct.
+Consulting Planners of Massachusetts is comprised of individuals and firms whose staff, or a major division thereof, are engaged in private professional planning consulting.
+By joining members subscribe to both a Code of Professional Objectives and a Code of Professional Conduct.

 CODE OF PROFESSIONAL OBJECTIVES

-The Massachusetts Association of Consulting Planners was established to advance the public welfare through the recognition and encouragement of the private practice of planning.
+The Consulting Planners of Massachusetts was established to advance the public welfare through the recognition and encouragement of the private practice of planning.
 Its members subscribe to the following Code of Professional Objectives:

 To provide competent and objective professional guidance to public and private clients in furthering the improvement and/or protection of the human and natural environment.